Frequently asked questions

 A. Thank you for asking.
 We would really appreciate it if you could help by doing the following:

-- If it’s possible for you to shop in store, rather than online, please do so.
-This helps to free up online slots for the more vulnerable customers.
+· If it’s possible for you to shop in store, rather than online, please do so.
+This helps to free up online slots for more vulnerable customers.

 Q. What about online deliveries?

-A. There is a high demand for online deliveries as you’d expect and we are working at full capacity.
+A. There is a high demand for online deliveries, as you’d expect

 Q. What should someone do if they are an existing customer, can’t go to the shops, but not on the Government’s list?

 A. Customers can call our Customer Engagement Centre on 0800 917 7359.
-While we can’t guarantee a slot, we will do our best to prioritise these vulnerable customers as we expand our delivery capacity.
+While we can’t guarantee a slot, we will do our best to prioritise these vulnerable customers.

 We continue to encourage those who are able to safely come to stores to do so, to free up online delivery slots for those who are self-isolating or most in need.

 Q. How long will these changes remain in place?